TonD83/nl.bevlogenheid.evohome/README.md

 ### ToDo in order of my priority

 - Add multiple location support
+- Cancel all adjustments in an intelligent way to limit calls to Honeywell
 - Add target temperature triggers
 - Low battery detection
 - Add hot water device support